What are the Most Common Winter Heating Issues?

 Few things are as annoying as walking from a perfectly heated room into another area of the house that feels like the inside of a freezer.

-While the uneven heating may be caused by dirty coils, vents, filters, or air ducts in your heating system.
+While the uneven heating may be caused by dirty coils, damaged vents, dirty air filters, or leaking air ducts in your heating system.

 The problem may be caused by insufficient insulation in your home.